Virginia DPOR/REB Exam Prep

 Why is Virginia’s pass rate so low?

 Virginia’s 57% statewide first-attempt pass rate is among the lower in the country.
-The 75% threshold on both sections is unforgiving, the VA Property Owners Association Act and condo disclosure rules are unusually detailed, and many candidates underestimate the state-specific portion.
+The passing thresholds — 70% on the national section and 75% on the state section — are unforgiving, the VA Property Owners Association Act and condo disclosure rules are unusually detailed, and many candidates underestimate the state-specific portion.
 Structured exam prep is essential.

 Do I need a sponsoring broker before activating in Virginia?